PedroToto/Inventory-Monitoring-at-Distribution-Center/README.md

 Since the data is located in a S3 Bucket we used the json file provided to get the directory of images and the download_file methode to download the data.
 After downloaded the data we uploaded the data into our S3 Bucket.

 # Model Training
 For the training step we used different model.
 We used the resnet101 to train our model using the Adam optimizer with a learning_rate = 0.001 and a batch-size of 32.
-For our second training we used a model that we have created using the SGD optimizer and a learning_rate = 0.001.
+For our second training we used a model that we have created using the Adam optimizer and a learning_rate = 0.001.

 # Machine Learning Pipeline
 Our solution implements an Machine learning pipeline containing the following steps: